ProLogium Technology Releases Video Showcasing World's First Giga-Level Factory for Lithium Ceramic Batteries

 Following electrode manufacturing is ProLogium's exclusive "hot flow dehydration" process.
 This technique enables rapid dehydration at 200 degrees Celsius during the roll winding process, completing the task in just 8 minutes.
 In contrast, traditional battery processes require 8 hours for dehydration through "vacuum drying."
 This significantly enhances production efficiency.

-After dehydration, the next step is ProLogium's groundbreaking and exclusive technology, "Electrode Assembly to Form an Inlay."
-This process precisely aligns and attaches 12 pieces of cathode and anode electrodes simultaneously through a single hot pressing.
-By applying high temperature and pressure, this technique reduces interface resistance and enhances electrical performance.
+ProLogium's groundbreaking "Electrode Assembly to Form an Inlay" technology allows for the simultaneous alignment and attachment of 12 cathode and anode electrodes through a single hot press.
+This method, applying high temperature and pressure, reduces interface resistance and improves electrical performance.
 This advancement significantly increases production speed and capacity for next-generation batteries, setting ProLogium's lithium ceramic batteries apart from traditional ones, which can only attach one piece at a time due to material thermal limitations.

 Overcoming the Most Challenging "Multilayer Yield" Hurdle: The One and Only Logithium™ Printer at ProLogium

-Yield is the last hurdle to overcome for mass-producing next-generation batteries.
-Achieving high yield rates from single-layer to multilayer production is not as simple as stacking electrodes together; it typically takes many years to accomplish.
-Among ProLogium's more than 800 patents, hundreds are related to yield enhancement, covering areas from cell structure to process design.
-The most critical of these is the Logithium™ printer, exclusively at ProLogium.
-This patented printer ensures precise alignment and attachment during manufacturing, while also acting as a moisture barrier and preventing short circuits.
-This technology has enabled single-layer yields of 99.9% and multilayer yields of 94% on the pilot line.
+Achieving high yield rates from single-layer to multilayer production is the final hurdle in mass-producing next-generation batteries, often requiring years to master.
+ProLogium holds over 800 patents, with hundreds focused on enhancing yield, spanning cell structure to process design.
+At the forefront is the Logithium™ printer, unique to ProLogium.
+This patented technology ensures precise alignment and attachment during manufacturing, also serving as a moisture barrier to prevent short circuits.
+It has achieved single-layer yields of 99.9% and multilayer yields of 94% on the pilot line.
 Additionally, ProLogium employs other exclusive processes such as film laminators and flexo printing machines, both absent in traditional battery manufacturing.
 Along with over 4,000 quality checkpoints and automatic inspection equipment, these processes ensure higher yield and optimal quality.
-The laminator process presses and attaches a special heat-resistant carrier film to the substrate, making it thinner, stiffer, and more thermally resistant, thereby increasing the cell's energy density.
-This carrier film can be recycled in back-end processes to be reused, further reducing costs.
-Regarding the flexo-printing process, it prints alignment marks on the substrates to achieve the precise alignment and attachment required for lithium ceramic battery production, enhancing yield.
-Later in the calendering process, it involves hot pressing with high temperature and pressure, making the electrodes more compact and improving ion and electron conductivity and energy density.

-Pioneering the Use of 100% Silicon Anode: ProLogium's "P-C-R Next-Generation Battery Solution" with Lithium Ceramic Batteries

-ProLogium's revolutionary battery architecture not only creates a safer next-generation battery but also enables the use of advanced cathode and anode materials to enhance driving range.
-ProLogium leads the industry by using a 100% silicon anode with its patented silicon composite material (SCM), offering high utilization and low cost.
-Combined with the ceramic separator's high safety, preventing short circuits, the volumetric energy density can reach 700-900 Wh/L. If ultra-thin lithium metal or an anode-free design is used, the density can reach 900-1,100 Wh/L. This approach maximizes resource efficiency and reduces costs, resulting in a solution that perfectly balances Performance, Cost, and Resource Circulation (P-C-R).
-ProLogium's P-C-R solution addresses current industry pain points and can be applied across a variety of industries and products.

-"A new era has begun," remarked Vincent Yang, founder and chairman of ProLogium.
-"ProLogium's lithium ceramic batteries and next-generation battery technology are leading the battery industry into a new chapter, setting the stage for the next 30 years.
-Our revolutionary battery architecture is entirely different from traditional lithium-ion batteries.
-It increases energy density while maintaining fast-charging capability, achieving a 5-minute fast charge.
-Remarkably, after 800 deep cycles under fast-charge conditions, the battery retains 80% of its capacity, delivering greater value to consumers.
-Our Taoke demonstration factory is proof that we are the first to make mass production possible, serving as a prototype for our ongoing expansion.
+"A new era has begun," said Vincent Yang, founder and chairman of ProLogium.
+"ProLogium's lithium ceramic batteries are setting the stage for the next 30 years in the battery industry.
+Our innovative battery architecture increases energy density and enables fast charging in just 5 minutes.
+Remarkably, after 800 deep cycles, the battery retains 80% of its capacity.
+Our Taoke factory demonstrates our ability to lead in mass production, serving as a prototype for future expansion.
 We will continue to advance our product and manufacturing technologies, committed to driving a more sustainable and efficient energy transition across industries.
 Through our technological prowess, we will continue to showcase Taiwan's capabilities to the world!"

 About ProLogium

 Founded in 2006, ProLogium specializes in innovative lithium ceramic battery solutions for electric vehicles, consumer markets, and industrial applications.
-With over 800 global patents (including those pending and already granted), ProLogium has delivered nearly 8,000 next-generation battery samples to automakers worldwide.
+With over 800 global patents, ProLogium has delivered nearly 8,000 next-generation battery samples to automakers worldwide.
 Its first giga-level factory in Taoyuan, Taiwan, will start supplying automakers in 2024, accelerating capacity expansion in key markets globally.
 ProLogium recently opened its first overseas R&D center in Paris-Saclay in May 2024 and is on track to complete its Dunkirk gigafactory by late 2026 or early 2027.

 Share this article